redis/redis-doc/docs/redis-clients/java.md

 `Jedis` instances implement most Redis commands.
 See the [Jedis Javadocs](https://www.javadoc.io/doc/redis.clients/jedis/latest/redis/clients/jedis/Jedis.html) for the complete list of supported commands.

-Using a `try-with-resources` block for each command may be cumbersome, so you may consider using JedisPooled as an easier way of using connection pool.
+Because adding a `try-with-resources` block for each command can be cumbersome, consider using JedisPooled as an easier way to pool connections.

 ```
 JedisPooled jedis = new JedisPooled("localhost", 6379);